-When you're trying to quit drinking, you might find that you don’t know what to do with all the time you suddenly have in your day.
+When you are no longer drinking, you might suddenly find that you don’t know what to do with all the time you suddenly have in your day.
 You need to find healthy ways to fill both the void now that you’re not engaging in destructive behavior.
-You’ve probably seen the hashtags and social posts about #selfcaresunday, but the truth is that in order to maintain your emotional and mental health, self-care needs to happen more than once a week.
+You’ve probably seen the hashtags and social posts about Self Care Sunday, but the truth is that in order to maintain your emotional and mental health, self care needs to happen more than once a week.

 Sure, there are no more Sunday Scaries for you but that might mean that you’re spending your weekends figuring out who you are now that you’re not out there being a party animal.
 Or you might not know what to do that doesn’t involve happy hour after work during the week.
 That’s where this self-care list comes into play!

 Below are 15 self-care ideas that you can engage in any day of the week.
 In fact, we recommend trying one a day, seven days a week.
 Even better, most of these sober self-care ideas are free or cheap, too, so you should be able to easily try one or two immediately.

 Ready to add a little self-care into your routine?Not just a newsletter.
 Join a community of 100,000+ building a life without alcohol.
 Plus, get a special discount towards membership.

 If you’re looking for something to do, exercise is always a great option.
 You can join a gym, which is especially fun if you also go to one with amenities like a sauna (HIGHLY recommend).
 If you live where nature is in abundance there is also free exercise like hiking with friends or your dog, running (ever tried doing a half-marathon?), or bike riding.
 Even in the city, you can walk the busy blocks to get your heartrate up.
 You can also try more adventurous things, like hot yoga, rock climbing, or kayaking.

 2. Spend Time with (Supportive) Family